baketti/counter-application/README.md

 It's a simple counter application to count and keep track of everything you need.

 # About the Project
 This project is more than just a simple counter; it serves as a tool to track various activities.
 It features both a single counter mode and a multiple counter mode, allowing users to manage multiple counts simultaneously, displayed in a leaderboard-like fashion.
-Additionally, users can utilize a timer and switch to shopping mode, enhancing its versatility.
+Additionally, users can utilize a timer or switch to shopping mode, enhancing its versatility.

 # Built With
 HTML, CSS, JavaScript, Font Awesome Icons